whitestone-no/Cambion/docs/transports/rabbitmq.rst

 Usage
 =====

-The RabbitMQ transport can be set up using one of the two provided extension methods.
+The RabbitMQ transport can be set up using one of the two provided extension methods to ``ICambionBuilder``.
 The easiest of these uses the standard single line URI:

 ::

-    ICambion cambion = new CambionConfiguration()
-        .Transport.UseRabbitMQ("amqp://username:password@hostname/vhost")
-        .Create();
+    public void ConfigureServices(IServiceCollection services)
+	{
+	    services.AddCambion()
+		    .UseRabbitMqTransport("amqp://username:password@hostname/vhost");
+	}

-When you need more control over the RabbitMQ setup you should use the extension method that overrides the default configuration:
+When you need more control over the RabbitMQ setup you should use the extension method that overrides the default configuration with a ``RabbitMqConfig``:

 ::

-    ICambion cambion = new CambionConfiguration()
+    public void ConfigureServices(IServiceCollection services)
+	{
+	    services.AddCambion()
-        .Transport.UseRabbitMQ(conf => {
+		    .UseRabbitMqTransport(conf => {
     			conf.Connection.Hostname = "hostname";
                 conf.Connection.Username = "username";
                 conf.Connection.Password = "password";
                 conf.Connection.VirtualHost = "vhost";
-		})
-        .Create();
+		    });
+	}

 Additional settings
 ===================